-Since wrapping up theatre review bookings in February 2020, and moving the blog in a new direction, shout-outs for the Toronto arts scene continue on cowbell’s Twitter account.
+Since wrapping up theatre review bookings in February 2020, and moving the blog in a new direction, shout-outs for the Toronto arts scene continue on Cate McKim’s Twitter account.

-For more about the origins of life with more cowbell, check out this interview with Stageworthy Podcast’s Phil Rickaby.
+For more on the origins of life with more cowbell, check out Phil Rickaby’s interview on Stageworthy Podcast.

 Thanks for checking in!